Front load vs. top load washers: which type is better?

 Get help making more laundry decisions

-Agitator Washers vs. Impeller Washers What’s the difference between a washing machine with an agitator and a washing machine with an impeller?
+Agitator vs. Impeller Washer: Which Is Better?
+What’s the difference between a washing machine with an agitator and a washing machine with an impeller?
 Whirlpool can help you find the washer that’s right.

 Want more answers to your kitchen and laundry questions?